 Flanked by streets of ornate colonial mansions, palaces and churches, Plaza Mayor is the best place to start any exploration of Lima.
 Take a walk through the old streets to get a feel for colonial life.
 On one side of the plaza is the cathedral, which houses the remains of Lima's founder, Francisco Pizarro.
 Nearby is the 16th century monastery of San Francisco which boasts a canvas of the last supper that has a distinctly Peruvian flavour: the disciples dine on guinea pig and drink from gold Incan cups.
 But the monastery's catacombs are the real draw, and have been Lima's underground general cemetery for hundreds of years.
 Another fascinating church is the Iglesia de La Merced, just two blocks from the Plaza.
 There are many fine museums in and around the city including the Museo del Tribunal de la Santa Inquisicion, which gives a fascinating insight into the Spanish Inquisition and the Museo Nacional de Arqueologia which offers a look at Peru's succession of ancient cultures.

 Away from the historic centre, mingle with the locals in Lima's cosmopolitan coastal districts of Miraflores, Barranco and San Isidro.
 Limenos (Lima's residents) are friendly and there are plenty of great restaurants and cafes to sample ceviche, a local seafood specialty.

 An early morning flight (approx. 70 min) takes us to Cuzco (also spelled Cusco).
-As we will arrive around 9am, the hotel rooms in Cuzco will not be ready, however they can store your luggage.
+As we will arrive around 9am, the hotel rooms in Cuzco may not be ready, however a safe place will be provided to store your luggage.

 Your leader will take you on an orientation walking tour including a visit to a chocolate shop/museum where you can taste the unique treats and perhaps even test your hand at creating a bit of your own!
 You'll also visit the local San Pedro market.